starzel/buildout/README.txt

 checkversions
     Run ``./bin/checkversions floating_versions_project.cfg`` to check if your pinned eggs are up-to-date.

-codeintel
-    This part uses ``corneti.recipes.codeintel`` to prepare for codeintel-integration (useful for users of Sublime Text).

 stacktrace
     The part ``stacktrace-script`` adds a bash-script ``./bin/stack.sh`` that will print the current stacktrace to stdout.
 Useful to find out what Plone is doing when it's busy.